o19s/elasticsearch-learning-to-rank/guide/2-logging-features.md

 # Logging Features

-Training a ranking model is done offline with a tool like xgboost or ranklib.
-To train, you need to log feature values.
+To train a model, you need to log feature values.
 This is a major component of the learning to rank plugin: as users search, we log feature values from our feature sets so we can then train.
 Then we can discover models that work well to predict relevance with that set of features.

 ## Sltr Query

-The `sltr` query is the primary way models are evaluated.
-Secondarily, it's also used to execute feature queries and log feature values.
-It's this latter case we want to focus on here.
-Sometimes we'll just use an `sltr` query for logging only.
-We'll do this in a way that doesn't impact the score, but lets us fetch the query value.
+The `sltr` query is the primary way features are run and models are evaluated.
+When logging, we'll just use an `sltr` query for getting each value only.

 Outside, `sltr`, the logging response itself is controlled by a search extension.
 This extension must refer back to the `sltr` query by either the query's name, or it's index in the list of rescore queries.